-At JW & Co, you’ll work directly with Joan Wood.
+At Joan Wood & Company, you’ll work directly with Joan Wood.
 But Joan has a network of skilled colleagues to call upon if additional help or expertise is needed.

 Nadine Gabai-Botero, CFRE, principal of Focus Fundraising, has more than 20 years of experience in fundraising and has been working as a consultant to nonprofits since 2009.
 Specializing in working with small and emerging nonprofits on annual fund and campaign fundraising, board development, and major gifts, Nadine guides organizations seeking to increase revenue and expand their donor base.
 She has a proven record in securing national, federal, and regional funding, and excels at identifying innovative ways to build support, improve donor engagement, and executing new strategies that achieve results.
 Current and past clients include: Capital Partners for Education, FotoDC, The Solar Foundation, the National Ocean Sciences Bowl, Reach for College, Street Law, Washington Bach Consort, and Washington Project for the Arts.